Skip to navigation Skip to content

 Study, training or volunteering

-Carers can work, study, train or undertake volunteer work and still qualify for CP as long as the total time the carer is not providing care, including travel time, does not exceed 25 hours per week.
+Carers can study, train or undertake volunteer work and qualify for CP as long as they are still providing daily constant care to the care receiver.

 Wife Pension transfer to Carer Payment CP (XWP)

-The 25 hour rule does not apply to CP (XWP) that is paid under grandfathering provisions for ceased Wife Pension carers.
+The 100 hour work limit does not apply to CP (XWP) that is paid under grandfathering provisions for ceased Wife Pension carers.
 Temporary Cessation of Care (respite and hospitalisation) rules will still apply to CA as normal.
 CP (XWP) customers still need to notify the agency about changes to their and/or their partner’s income and assets.
 For more information see Transfer from Wife Pension (WP) to Carer Payment (CP).

 Change of address and returned mail